Quiet storm: Characteristics

-Quiet storm was most popular as a programming niche with baby boomers from the mid-1970s to the early 1990s.
+Quiet storm was most popular as a programming niche with listeners from the mid-1970s to the early 1990s.
 During this era, it promoted a noticeable shift in the sound of R&B of the time.
 Quiet storm songs were in most cases devoid of any significant political commentary and maintained a strict aesthetic and narrative distance from issues relating to black urban life.
 Quiet storm appropriates R&B and soul "slow jams" and recontextualizes them into rotations with their peers and predecessors.

 Music journalist Jason King wrote, "Sensuous and pensive, quiet storm is seductive R&B, marked by jazz flourishes, 'smooth grooves,' and tasteful lyrics about intimate subjects.
 As disco gave way to the 'urban contemporary' format at the outset of the 1980s, quiet storm expanded beyond radio to emerge as a broad catchall super-genre."

 Ben Fong-Torres of Rolling Stone called quiet storm a "blend of pop, jazz fusion, and R&B ballads—all elegant and easy-flowing, like a flute of Veuve Clicquot champagne."

 Gender and sexuality

 For some, the conception of quiet storm represented a shift in the gendered and sexualized musical landscapes of R&B and soul.
-Music journalist Eric Harvey claims that within the quiet storm genre, artists such as Luther Vandross were able to push the boundaries of gender normativity in both their sound and lyricism.
-Author Jason King notes that through the genre and his music more generally, "Vandross toys with dominant conventions of male sexuality without engaging in androgyny or any explicit forms of traditionally feminine embodiment."
+Music journalist Eric Harvey said that within the quiet storm genre, artists such as Luther Vandross were able to push the boundaries of gender normativity in both their sound and lyricism.
+Author Jason King said that through the genre and his music more generally, "Vandross toys with dominant conventions of male sexuality without engaging in androgyny or any explicit forms of traditionally feminine embodiment."

 Given the sensuality and "domesticity" that the genre became recognized for, artists, particularly men, seemed to be awarded much more freedom in regards to expression of gender and sexuality, as opposed to what were viewed as more "masculine" genres.
 Harvey went on to say: "This is one of the most important and overlooked aspects of the Quiet Storm format, and something that Vandross did so well: embrace a male form of domestic sensuality, a musical ideal previously exclusive to women."

 Musical escape

 Quiet Storm emerged at a time when the US Black middle-class population was growing and the divide between the Black rich and poor was widening.
 "The black suburban population doubled between 1970 and 1986, and the number of blacks attending college increased 500 percent between 1960 and 1977."
-Quiet Storm was an escape from politics and friction; it reassured Blacks with the feeling of stability and normalcy.
+Quiet Storm was an escape from politics and friction; it reassured Black communities with the feeling of stability and normalcy.